New Braunfels, Texas

-New Braunfels (/ˈbrɔːnfəlz/ BRAWN-fəlz) is a city in Comal and Guadalupe counties in the U.S. state of Texas known for its German Texan heritage.
-It is the seat of Comal County.
+New Braunfels (/ˈbrɔːnfəlz/ BRAWN-fəlz) is a city in Comal and Guadalupe counties in the U.S. state of Texas.
+It is the county seat of Comal County.
 The city covers 44.9 sqmi and had a population of 90,403 as of the 2020 Census.
 A suburb just north of San Antonio, and part of the Greater San Antonio metropolitan area, it was the third-fastest-growing city in the United States from 2010 to 2020.
+As of 2022, the U.S. Census Bureau estimates its population at 104,707.

+New Braunfels is known for its German Texan heritage.